2024 United States Senate election in Wyoming

 The 2024 United States Senate election in Wyoming was held on November 5, 2024, to elect a member of the United States Senate to represent the state of Wyoming.
 Incumbent Senator John Barrasso was appointed to the Senate in 2007 after Craig Thomas died.
-Barrasso won a 2008 special election to complete Thomas' term, and won full terms in 2012 and 2018.
-He was seeking a third full term, and declared his intent to run for Assistant Republican Leader at the end of the year.
+Barrasso won a 2008 special election to complete Thomas' term and won full terms in 2012 and 2018.
+He was seeking a third full term and declared his intent to run for Assistant Republican Leader at the end of the year.
 Primary elections took place on August 20, 2024.
-Wyoming has been represented in the U.S. Senate exclusively by Republicans since 1977, and Barasso was heavily favored to win another term.
+Wyoming has been represented in the U.S. Senate exclusively by Republicans since 1977, and Barrasso was heavily favored to win another term.

-Having won renomination with more than 67% of the vote, Barrasso was easily re-elected with over 75% of the vote in the general election, defeating Democrat Scott Morrow and carrying every county except Teton, and flipping Albany.
+Having won renomination with more than 67% of the vote, Barrasso was easily re-elected with over 75% of the vote in the general election, defeating Democrat Scott Morrow, carrying every county except Teton, and flipping Albany.
 Barrasso overperformed Republican Donald Trump in the concurrent presidential election by 4.51%.
-This was the largest margin of victory in any U.S. Senate election since North Dakota in 2016.
+This was the largest margin of victory in any U.S. Senate election since North Dakota in 2016, and it represented a significant improvement from Barrasso's 2018 performance, which was the weakest in his Senate career and the closest a Democrat ever came to winning a Senate seat in the state since 1996.